Guest-615695028/en-reform-2026/TSR2/words.md

    - fat / fate / fatter, pet / pete / petting, bit / bite / bitter, rot / rote / rotten; ("Twicing rule")
    - lipid, licit, limit; icecle _- icicle;
    * BUT where the second I is part of the suffix _ing_, the first I is usually long as in _pining_, _wining_.
 In these cases, twice the consonant to keep short the first vowel: _winning_, _livving_.
-2. Consonant twicing without misleading the pronunciation is not chandged in TSR2.
+2. Consonant twicing without misleading the pronunciation is not allways chandged in TSR2.
 3. The combination _al(l)_ is one of the most difficult areas to attempt codication of the underlying rules of TS.
-However, the folloïng rules are reasonably watertight.
+However, the folloïng rules are watertight.
    - For the most part, _al_ and _all_ represent the sounds `{l` as in _algebra_ and _allergy_.
 However, in TS can they allso represent the sound `O:l`.
 Usually is this sound forstwd by _au_ or _aw_ as in  _laud_ or _paw_, but the sound can allso be forstwd by _al_ as in _always_ or _all_ as in _small_.
 Such cases occur:
    - In a few common words beginning with _al_ givving a meaning of totality is forstwd the sound /O:l/, those are, _albeit_, _almighty_, _almost_, _already_, _alright_, _also_, _although_, _altogether_, _always_.
-These AL's becumm _all_ in TSR2, i.e. _allbeït_, _allmighty_, _allmost_, _allreddy_, _allright_, _allso_, _allthough_, _alltogether_, _allways_, with no hyphen needed since _all_ is written before a consonant without ambiguation.
+These AL's becumm _all_ in TSR2, i.e. _all-be-it_, _allmighty_, _allmost_, _allreddy_, _allright_, _allso_, _all-though_, _alltogether_, _allways_, with no hyphen needed since _all_ is written before a consonant without ambiguation.
    - Where _all_ is stressed ending or before a consonant (but W, Y), the sound `O:l` is allso forstwd, e.g.
       - _ball_, _call_, _fall_, _small_, and others;
       - _balls_, _callst_, _falls_, and others;
    - If the _all_ is folloed by a vowel are they written _awl_, like _cawled_, _fawling_, and _smawler_.
    - See section "Sub-rules" for _-ald-_, _-alk-_ and _-alt-_.
-4. The letter G: usually represents the sound `g` as in _gun_, along with the sound `dZ` before the letters E, I or Y. Exceptions to this rule are often marked in TS by inserting an U as in _guide_ and TSR follos this practice.
+4. The letter G: usually represents the sound `g` as in _gun_, along with the sound `dZ` before the letters E, I or Y. Exceptions to this rule are often marked in TS by inserting an U as in _guide_ and TSR folloes this practice.
 Therefore, the word _argue_ is written as _argüe_ with diëresis.
-   - _gg_ always represents the sound `g` in TSR.
+   - _gg_ allways represents the sound `g` in TSR.
 It can therefore be used instead of _u_ to preserve the `g` sound against succeeding vowels that would otherwise turn it to `dZ`  (e.g. _lingger_, _longger_).
 It is particularly relevant for exceptions to the _ange_ sub-group where the sound is short rather than long (e.g. bangger_, hangger_).
 See D4 below.
    - In cases where the sound is `dZ` but it is still necessary to keep the preceding vowel short, TSR inserts a _d_ before the _g_ as in _badger_, _lodger_, _fudge_ and others.
 Where _gu_ represents `gw` it is edspelt - _langwage_.
 5. The Letter S: It normally represents the sound `s` as in _sound_, but allso `z` as in _please_.
    - Based on TS formulae, S represents `s`: